cgwire/kitsu/docs/getting-started-production/README.md

 ![attach preview](../img/getting-started/attach_preview.png)

-You can also copy-paste a screenshot, for example, to this screen.
+You can also **copy-paste a screenshot**, for example, to this screen.

 You will see a preview of the attached files.